dabearddabeard/flask-codespace/README.md

 ## Clone to your local machine instead of using Codespace:
-Nav to the directory where you want to clone
+Navigate to the directory where you want to clone
 ```
 git clone https://github.com/dabearddabeard/flask-codespace.git
 ```